The Locker Key

 “Why not?”

 “Because you’re not good enough.
 You’ll just get killed.
 Guaranteed.”
-Riley says.
+Riley said

 “We’re pretty good.”